 Cons of Universal Life Insurance

-Here’s something else to consider.
-Although a universal life insurance policyholder can borrow against their policy’s cash value insurance, interest must be paid on what’s taken out.
+Here’s something else to consider: Although a universal life insurance policyholder can borrow against their policy’s cash value insurance, interest must be paid on what’s taken out.
 And when the amount of cash available in a given policy is tapped out, an insurance provider may decide to cancel the policy altogether.

-But, generally, if a payment is not made within the insurance company’s payment parameters and the accrued cash value can no longer cover due payments, the policy may be terminated, and there is no payout.
+In addition, if a payment is not made on time and the accrued cash value can no longer cover due payments, the policy may be terminated, and there is no payout.
 However, some companies offer customers a 30-day grace period for missed payments.

-What is Right For Me?
+What Type of Policy Is Right For Me?

 Life insurance policies, no matter the type, have a common goal: to provide loved ones with an added layer of financial security after the policyholder dies.
-Beneficiaries can use payouts to cover major expenses—such as housing, medical bills, educational costs, child care, and/or other financial needs.
+Beneficiaries can use payouts to cover major expenses, such as housing, medical bills, educational costs, child care, and/or other financial needs.
 In some instances, beneficiaries may use payouts to pay unsettled estate taxes or bills.

 Should I Get a Life Insurance Agent?

-When to Buy a Policy
+When to Buy a Life Insurance Policy